microsoft/rag-experiment-accelerator/README.md

 5. Copy your files (in PDF, HTML, Markdown, Text, JSON or DOCX format) into the `data` folder.

-### 2. Use inside a Development Container
+### 2. Run within a Development Container

 Using a development container will mean that all of the required software is installed for you.
 This will utilise WSL.
+For more information about development containers visit [containers.dev](https://containers.dev/)

 #### Install the Pre-Requisite Software